model-checking/kani-verifier-blog/_posts/2023-08-25-using-kani-to-validate-security-boundaries-in-aws-firecracker.md

 self.last_update += Duration::from_nanos(time_adjustment);
 ```

 The issue lies in the way we compute `time_adjustment`: Consider a bucket of size 2 with refill time 3ns and assume a time delta of 11ns.
-We compute `11⋅2/3 ≈ 7` tokens, and then a time adjustment of `7⋅3/2 ≈ 10ns`.
-However, 10ns  is only enough to replenish `10⋅2/3 ≈ 6`  tokens!
+We compute `11*2/3 ≈ 7` tokens, and then a time adjustment of `7*3/2 ≈ 10ns`.
+However, 10ns  is only enough to replenish `10*2/3 ≈ 6`  tokens!
 The problem here is that 7 tokens do not take an integer number of nanoseconds to replenish.
 They take 10.5ns.
 However the integer division rounds this down, and thus the guest essentially gets to use those 0.5ns twice.
-Assuming the guest can time when it triggers down to nanosecond precision, and the rate limiter is configured such that `refill_time/size` is not an integer, the guest could theoretically cause these fractional nanosecond to accumulate to get an extra token every `10⁶ ⋅ refill_time/size ⋅ max(1, refill_time/size)` nanoseconds. **For a rate limiter configured at 1GB/s, this would be an excess of 1KB/s**.
+Assuming the guest can time when it triggers down to nanosecond precision, and the rate limiter is configured such that `refill_time/size` is not an integer, the guest could theoretically cause these fractional nanoseconds to accumulate to get an extra token every `10⁶ * refill_time/size * max(1, refill_time/size)` nanoseconds. **For a rate limiter configured at 1GB/s, this would be an excess of 1KB/s**.

 The fix for this was to round up instead of down in our computation of `time_adjustment`.
 For the complete code listing of the rate limiter harnesses, see [here](https://github.com/firecracker-microvm/firecracker/blob/1a2c6ada116b52df891857d3e82503ad1ef845e5/src/vmm/src/rate_limiter/mod.rs#L525).